penguinmenac3/leanai/docs/leanai/data/dataset.md

 * **file_provider_iterable**: The iterable file provider providing samples to the parser.
 * **parser**: The parser converting samples into a usable format.
+:transformers: Transformers that are applied on the dataset to convert the format to what the model requires.
+(Default: [])
+:test_mode: A parameter that is passed to the constructor of the transformers (Default: False).

 ---